PDF download Download Article

 3. The caduceus is an ancient symbol that’s still used frequently today.
 It depicts Hermes’ winged staff surrounded by two intertwined snakes.
 In ancient Greece, it would have stood for speed and diplomacy.[48]

 • Did you know?
 Today, the caduceus is commonly used as a symbol for the medical field—but that’s largely due to a mix-up.
 The caduceus resembles the rod of Asclepius, the Greek god of healing.
-His symbol was a staff circled by a single serpent.
+Gomez says, “[This] staff entwined by a single serpent represents the healing arts.
+The serpent’s renewal through shedding parallels recovery, while the staff reflects the steady guidance of the healer.”[49]

 • Dates back to: 1400 BC